yarden/KappaUtilities/README.md

 * class *SiteGraphMatcher*(G1, G2) exploits the 'rigidity' of site graphs.
 It is simple and fast.
 * class *GraphMatcher*(G1, G2) adapts the VF2 graph isomorphism implementation of networkx to Kappa site graphs.

 Both classes are initialized with two Kappa expressions G1 and G2.
 The mapping G2 -> G1 is the dictionary GM.mapping.
 Both classes provide an embed() method.
 In the case of GraphMatcher the embed() method has an optional keyword test; test='iso' (for isomorphism) and test='embed' (default) for embedding.
+The module also provides some wrappers:

+ * using rigidity
-The function all_embeddings(G1, G2, algo='sitegraph'|'graph') yields a list of all embeddings.
-If G1=G2 then these are, of course, the symmetries of G1.
-The algo keyword chooses the algorithm, with 'sitegraph' the default.
+    * all_embeddings(G1, G2) yields a list of all embeddings.
+(If G1=G2 then these are, of course, the symmetries of G1.)
+    * isomorphic(G1, G2) yields true if G1 and G2 are isomorphic.
+ * using VF2:
+    * all_embeddings_vf2(G1, G2) yields a list of all embeddings.
+    * isomorphic_vf2(G1, G2) yields true if G1 and G2 are isomorphic.

  Usage scenarios are in the top-level \_\_main\_\_.
 For example:

 ```Python
 import kappathings as kt